Go away come here go away: 10 tips to support someone through menopause

 - Adjust expectations.
 For lovers: understand your once-voracious partner may suddenly have little appetite for sex.
 One reason for that may be vaginal dryness (see #4), but another may be a drop in her testosterone levels (yep, women have testosterone too).
 Be patient, be open to new ways of showing affection, and don’t take it personally.
 The good news is, for many women, libido returns in all (or close to) its former glory once menopause is complete.
 And being free of the fear of pregnancy can make things even sexier.

 - Reduce friction.
-Changes in sex life is one of the biggest sources of friction, and it may be partly due to actual friction.
+Changes in sex life are one of the biggest sources of friction, and it may be partly due to actual friction.
 Your perimenopausal or menopausal sexual partner may be unwilling to share this information with you, but declining estrogen can make her vagina drier and more vulnerable to tearing.
-A little research can help you both out: explore tantric sex, talk with a sex therapist like Dr. Diana Wiley, introduce some toys or other sex aids, definitely check out lubricants.
+You'll especially run into these problems with sex after menopause.
+However, a little research can help you both out: explore tantric sex, talk with a sex therapist like Dr. Diana Wiley, introduce some sex toys or other aids during menopause, definitely check out lubricants.

 - Give her free range over the thermostat.
 And whether the bedroom or office window is open or closed.
 Oddly, many women we talked to said temperature regulation was a biggie in relationships, whether at home or work.
 Why?
 Menopause is a time when our bodies feel out of our control: weight gain, hot flashes, hair loss, blah blah blah.
 Being able to do something in response, even in a minor, manual way like opening and closing the windows, gives back a feeling of some control.